Implement a Content Delivery Network and Caching

 In-memory cache is unique for each application node in the cluster.
 As shoppers and SEO robots browse the storefront, the cache can warm quickly across an application cluster.
 Cache warming is when website traffic has filled the cache so that visitors always get a cache hit.
 You should allow the cache warming process to complete naturally rather than building cache warming scripts that don’t reflect real traffic.

-You learned how the edge ensures the fastest content delivery possible, how two storefront design strategies can make shoppers want to stay.
+You learned how the edge ensures the fastest content delivery possible and how two storefront design strategies can make shoppers want to stay.
 You also learned some steps you can take to determine which resources to cache, and the types of caching you can implement.

 Next, you explore some other ways to optimize storefront performance and reliability.